nathanverse/system_design_learning/eej_rate_limiter/README.md

 You can look through these components to understand how dynamic loading works `PostController`, `RateLimit`, `RateLimiterRuleService`, `SlidingWindowUserBasedRateLimiter`.

+In real life, to ensure low latency requirement for the rate limiter, you may need to load rules from Redis and use a bunch of workers to update it periodically.

 ### 2.3.
 Distributed rate limiters.
 For a distributed rate limiter scaled across multiple instances, shared state is required.
 Redis is used for this shared memory.